1. What is the role of the Single Resolution Board (SRB)?

 Moreover, if a resolution action by an NRA requires the use of the Single Resolution Fund (SRF), the SRB is responsible for the adoption of the resolution scheme for that bank.

-The NRA’s also have an important role in the governance of the SRM.
-Should a bank within the SRB's remit meet the conditions for resolution the ‘extended’ Executive Session of the SRB, in which the SRB and relevant NRA(s) are represented, will adopt a resolution scheme and the relevant NRA(s) will implement the scheme.
+The NRAs also have an important role in the governance of the SRM.
+Should a bank within the SRB's remit meet the conditions for resolution, the Executive Session of the SRB, in which the SRB and relevant NRA(s) are represented, will adopt a resolution scheme and the relevant NRA(s) will implement the scheme.

-Resolution is the restructuring of a bank by a resolution authority through the use of resolution tools in order to safeguard public interests, including the continuity of the bank’s critical functions, financial stability and minimal costs to taxpayers.
+Resolution is the restructuring of a bank by a resolution authority through the use of resolution tools in order to safeguard the public interest, including the continuity of the bank’s critical functions, financial stability and minimal costs to taxpayers.

-Banks provide vital services to citizens, businesses, and the economy at large.
-Because of the vital role played by banks, and in the absence of effective resolution regimes, the authorities have in the past often considered it necessary to put up taxpayers' money to restore trust in the banking system and avoid broader systemic damage.
+Banks provide vital services to citizens, businesses, and the economy at large in view of the critical intermediary role that banks play in our economies, financial difficulties in banks need to be resolved in an orderly, quick and efficient manner, avoiding undue disruption to banking activity and to the rest of the financial system and real economy.
+Because of this vital role played by banks, and in the absence of effective resolution regimes, the authorities have in the past often considered it necessary to put up taxpayers' money to restore trust in the banking system and avoid broader systemic damage.

-Where necessary in the public interest, resolution tools may be used to intervene in a failing bank so as to ensure the continuity of the bank’s critical financial and economic functions, while minimising the impact of the bank’s failure on the economy and the financial system.
+A resolution action must be taken only where it is deemed necessary in the public interest and only when winding up of the bank under normal insolvency proceedings would not meet to the same extent the resolution objectives as defined in the BRRD.
+In such cases, resolution tools are to be used to intervene in a failing bank so as to ensure the continuity of the bank’s critical financial and economic functions, while minimising the impact of the bank’s failure on the economy and the financial system.
 The resolution regime ensures that a failing bank’s shareholders and creditors will bear the losses, rather than taxpayers.

 There are four resolution tools: